Mykeil-tzul/spotify_artist_comparison/README.md

 - **API Authentication:** Initially, I struggled with setting up Spotify's OAuth flow.
 After consulting the documentation and community forums, I successfully implemented the Client Credentials Flow.

+- **API Key Security:** I accidentally pushed my `.env` file with API credentials in an early commit.
+I resolved it by updating `.gitignore`, removing sensitive data from history, and pushing a clean version.

 - **Data Normalization:** The audio features returned by the API had varying scales.
-I normalized the data to ensure accurate comparisons across different metrics.
+I normalized and selected only the most relevant metrics to ensure accurate comparisons across different tracks and artists.

 - **Visualization:** Choosing the right type of chart to represent the data was challenging.
-I experimented with various chart types before settling on interactive bar charts for clarity.
+I experimented with several chart types before settling on interactive bar charts using Altair for clarity and user engagement.

+- **Streamlit UI Design:** Keeping the dashboard clean and easy to use while still delivering insights required UI tweaks.
+I focused on simplicity and tested usability for smooth artist comparisons.

 ---